Amirazizgithub/Agentic-AI-Autonomous-Flight-Booking/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file[LICENSE] for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author